Jill Biden pays surprise visit to Ukraine, meets first lady | Law-Order

 The Bidens spoke by telephone afterward, he said.

-Biden's visit followed recent stops in the war-torn country by U.S. House Speaker Nancy Pelosi and other members of Congress, and a joint trip by U.S. Secretary of State Antony Blinken and U.S. Defense Secretary Lloyd Austin to meet with President Volodymyr Zelenskyy in Kyiv.
+Biden's visit followed recent stops in the war-torn country by US House Speaker Nancy Pelosi and other members of Congress, and a joint trip by US Secretary of State Antony Blinken and US Defence Secretary Lloyd Austin to meet with President Volodymyr Zelenskyy in Kyiv.

+Her visit was to western Ukraine; Russia is concentrating its military power in eastern Ukraine, and she was not in harm's way.

-"I cannot explain because I don't know myself and I'm a teacher," Victorie Kutocha, who had her arms around her 7-year-old daughter, Yulie, told Biden.
+"I cannot explain because I don't know myself and I'm a teacher," Victoria Kutocha, who had her arms around her seven-year-old daughter, Yulie, told Biden.

-At one point, Kutocha asked, "Why?" seeming to seek an explanation for Russia's decision to invade Ukraine on Feb.
-24.
+At one point, Kutocha asked, "Why?" seems to seek an explanation for Russia's decision to invade Ukraine on February 24.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)